-This is a STATA software code (under review by the STATA Journal):
+This is a STATA software code - forthcoming STATA Journal):

 This command is for estimating discrete outcome variable models in the presence of heaping at known points.
 (Zizhong, Yan, Wiji Arulampalam, Valentina Corradi, and Daniel Gutknecht) Software code; Accompanying paper.

 paper introduces two Stata commands.
 The first command, heapmph, estimates the parameters of a discrete-time mixed proportional hazard model with gamma unobserved heterogeneity, allowing for fixed and the individual-specific censoring,and different sized heap points.
 The second command, heapop, extends the framework to ordered choice outcomes, subject to heaping.
 Suitable specification tests are also provided.